-To see any caveats associated with Cisco Unified SIP Proxy Release 8.5, use the Bug Toolkit.
-The Bug Toolkit is at: http://www.cisco.com/pcgi-bin/Support/Bugtool/launch_bugtool.pl
+To see the caveats associated with Cisco Unified SIP Proxy Release 8.5, use the Bug Toolkit at: https://tools.cisco.com/bugsearch/search.

 Caveats Resolved in Release 8.5.3

-The following bugs were resolved in Cisco Unified SIP Proxy Release 8.5.
+The following issues were resolved in Cisco Unified SIP Proxy Release 8.5.

 Table 8 lists the documentation available for Cisco Unified SIP Proxy Release 8.5:

 For information on obtaining documentation, submitting a service request, and gathering additional information, see the monthly What's New in Cisco Product Documentation, which also lists all new and revised Cisco technical documentation, at:

 Subscribe to What's New in Cisco Product Documentation as a Really Simple Syndication (RSS) feed and set content to be delivered directly to your desktop using a reader application.
 The RSS feeds are a free service and Cisco currently supports RSS version 2.0.